dprojects/Woodworking/Docs/README.md

   * `face` in this case all face vertices and CenterOfMass of the face will be added to the end of the `Rotation point` list.
 * **add selected vertex** this button loads selected rotation points at the end of the `Rotation point` list.
 * **X-**, **X+**, **Y-**, **Y+**, **Z-**, **Z+** allows to rotate loaded objects according to the XYZ coordinate axes.
 * **value between** shows current rotation status so you can quickly rotate back the object, if you still have opened the tool interface.
 If you close it you have to use CTRL-Z to undo rotation.
+Because of screen size issue, shows only float precision rounded to two digits but the rotation value set to object is without rounding.
-* **Angle step** is step for rotation.
+* **Angle step** is step for rotation, float precision is allowed.
 * **animate rotation** if it is checked it will add animation to the rotation, so you can see a soft-close animation of the cabinet door.

 **Video tutorials:**